Installing with Conda#

 C++ programs can be compiled according to instructions outlined in the C++ Guide.
 Sample folders for C and C++ programs include preconfigured instruction files to facilitate compilation using the build tools SCons and CMake, for example:

-$ cd path\to\conda\envs\ct-dev\share\cantera\samples\cxx\demo
+cd path\to\conda\envs\ct-dev\share\cantera\samples\cxx\demo

-$ scons # uses SConstruct; or
+scons # uses SConstruct; or

-$ cmake . && cmake --build . --config Release # uses CMakeLists.txt
+cmake . && cmake --build . --config Release # uses CMakeLists.txt

 Fortran 90 support is not provided for Windows.

-Upgrading from an earlier Cantera version
+Upgrading from an earlier Cantera version#

-If you already have the Cantera development interface installed in a conda environment (named, for example, ct-dev), you can upgrade it to the latest version available by running the commands:
+If you already have the Cantera development interface installed in a Conda environment (named, for example, ct-dev), you can upgrade it to the latest version available by running the commands:

 conda activate ct-dev

-conda update --channel cantera/label/dev libcantera-devel
+conda update --channel conda-forge libcantera-devel